 A short internal flight took us from Oslo to Harstad airport in the north for the start of the Lofoten workshop.

 We were amazed at how we hopped from island to island via a system of tunnels and bridges as we moved through the area.
-Certainly an engineering feat that makes our road tunnels appear rather insignificant.
+Certainly, an engineering feat that makes our road tunnels in Melbourne appear rather insignificant.

 Lofoten Fjord Sunset – Greg Earl

 After dinner on our first night in Lofoten we checked the sky in the hope of seeing some aurora activity and much to our surprise it was happening.
 Without any further delay and some prior instruction from Ewen, we were into it with great enthusiasm.
 We learnt that shooting at ISO 3200 was the way to go and 30-second exposures were considered quite normal.
 I think it was at that time I caught the disease.
 Ewen and Ian labeled me with an acute case of “Auroratism”.
 There wasn’t a night after that that I didn’t check the sky on multiple occasions at one, two or three in the morning, knocking on our leaders doors at the slightest hint of colour in the sky.